-At Utah Divorce Coaching & Consulting, our primary focus is helping you achieve the divorce results you deserve without "breaking the bank" or making you go into greater debt.
+At Utah Divorce Coaching & Consulting, our primary focus is helping you achieve the divorce results you deserve without "breaking the bank" or causing you to take on unnecessary expense.
 Divorce is already tough and expensive.
 The question is how can one control costs?
 The answer is with (1) thorough preparation; and (2) communication.

 The key to controlling costs and expenses in divorce is education and preparation.
 Learn as much as possible about the divorce process before starting it.
 The biggest mistake people make in divorce is hitting the nuclear button at the outset.
 It is a great way to enrich divorce lawyers.
 But it is also a terrible way to end a relationship especially if you have children as it will all but ensure an acrimonious relationship with your soon-to-be-ex.

 The more prepared you are for divorce, the better you will fare.
 Think of it like preparing for a wind storm.
 Just as you probably won't want to face a hurricane unprotected, you won't want to face a divorce unprepared.
 To be prepared, get educated on the Utah divorce process and the fourteen most common issues in divorce.
 Know what forms need to be completed, what documents need to be gathered, and what information needs to be collected.

 Decide on a Method for Divorce

 True uncontested divorces are rare.
 For those with no (or grown) children and few to no assets, an uncontested divorce may be possible.
 In order for it to work, however, both parties must be fully on board and willing to sign divorce papers.

 1. Collaborative Divorce